ihmeuw/vivarium_public_health/docs/source/concepts/population/base_population.rst

 component is the foundation of the public health population package.
 It is responsible for two distinct jobs: *initializing* new simulants with demographically consistent attributes, and *aging* them forward on each time step.
-A companion component, :class:`~vivarium_public_health.population.base_population.AgeOutSimulants`, handles removing simulants that exceed a configured age threshold.
+A companion component, :class:`~vivarium_public_health.population.base_population.AgeOutSimulants`, handles removing simulants that exceed a configured age threshold (via :mod:`vivarium`'s untracking mechanism).

 Because :mod:`vivarium` itself is agnostic to the meaning of the columns in the :ref:`state table <population_concept>`, it is this component that gives